Things to do in the Negen Straatjes (Nine Streets)

 Discover sustainable brands and unique boutiques

 If you’re interested in unearthing new trends and local brands, the Negen Straatjes, dotted with perfumeries, fashion boutiques, artisanal chocolatiers and jewellers, is undoubtedly one of the city’s best shopping areas.
 This area has it all, with its array of diverse local offerings.
-Delve into the best of traditional Dutch cheeses at Kaaskamer or try delectable sweets in the Chocolaterie Pompadour.
-If perusing the best of local fashion haunts are more your thing, slip into Velour for an elegant selection of curated timeless pieces, discover handcrafted leather goods at Property Of..., or pick up unique vintage finds at Episode.
+Delve into the best traditional Dutch cheeses at Kaaskamer or try delectable sweets in the Chocolaterie Pompadour.
+If perusing the best of local fashion haunts is more your thing, slip into Velour for an elegant selection of curated timeless pieces, discover handcrafted leather goods at Property Of..., or pick up unique vintage finds at Episode.

 Cruise along the grandest canals